dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ## [ApiController], ActionResult

-ASP.NET Core 2.1 add new programming conventions that make it easier to build clean and descriptive web APIs. `ActionResult<T>` is a new type added to allow an application to return either a response type or any other action result (similar to IActionResult), while still indicating the response type.
+ASP.NET Core 2.1 add new programming conventions that make it easier to build clean and descriptive web APIs. `ActionResult<T>` is a new type added to allow an app to return either a response type or any other action result (similar to IActionResult), while still indicating the response type.
 The `[ApiController]` attribute has also been added as the way to opt in to Web API-specific conventions and behaviors.

-For more information, see [Build Web APIs with ASP.NET Core](xref:web-api/index)
+For more information, see [Build Web APIs with ASP.NET Core](xref:web-api/index).

 ## IHttpClientFactory

-ASP.NET Core 2.1 includes a new `IHttpClientFactory` service that makes it easier to configure and consume instances of `HttpClient` in applications. `HttpClient` already has the concept of delegating handlers that could be linked together for outgoing HTTP requests.
+ASP.NET Core 2.1 includes a new `IHttpClientFactory` service that makes it easier to configure and consume instances of `HttpClient` in apps. `HttpClient` already has the concept of delegating handlers that could be linked together for outgoing HTTP requests.
 The factory:

 * Makes registering of instances of `HttpClient` per named client more intuitive.
 * Implements a Polly handler that allows Polly policies to be used for Retry, CircuitBreakers, etc.

-For more information, see [Initiate HTTP Requests](xref:fundamentals/http-requests)
+For more information, see [Initiate HTTP Requests](xref:fundamentals/http-requests).

 ## Kestrel transport configuration